-This can have a profound impact on an individual's mental health.
+Emotional / Psychological Abuse - this can have a profound impact on an individual's mental health.
 They can feel trapped, threatened, humiliated, used or a combination of all these.
 Most signs therefore relate to someone's mental state, and changes in behaviour such as: